|

 With a maximum range out to extreme distances, its practical range is considered

 to be around 800 yards.
-Here's a pic of the A6 with ammo box, ready for
+Here's a pic of the A6 with ammo box (at right), ready for

 action.